-Prerequisite(s): Pass MTH 111 with a C or higher; or placement in MTH 103; or placement in MTH 112 or higher.
+Prerequisite(s): Pass MTH 111 with a grade of C or better; appropriate placement score.

 Topics in this course will include exponent properties; simplifying and evaluating polynomials; operations with polynomials; factoring; solving quadratic, rational, and radical equations; and various applications of quadratic equations.
-A grade of C or better is required in this course in order to take MTH 113 or MTH 135 with prep.
+A grade of C or better is required in this course in order to take MTH 113 or MTH 136 with prep.

-Credit hours Lecture contact hours Lab contact hours Typically offered -- --
+Credit hours Lecture contact hours Lab contact hours Typically offered 1 1 0 Fall, Spring